aurelia/documentation/English/docs.md

 <h3 id="dom-events"><a href="#dom-events">DOM Events</a></h3>

 DOM events should be used when UI-specific messages need to be sent.
 They should not be used for application-specific messages.
 Aurelia doesn't add any functionality beyond the DOM for UI events (yet).
-Any behavior can have its associated `Element` injected into its constructor.
+Any Custom Attribute or Element can have its associated `Element` injected into its constructor.
 You can then use the `Element` to trigger events.
 To learn more about creating and triggering custom DOM events, [please read this article](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events).

 <h3 id="the-event-aggregator"><a href="#the-event-aggregator">The Event Aggregator</a></h3>